-Several people have asked for feedback on the Platform Conference given by Micheal Hyatt and Ken Davis.
+Several people have asked for feedback on the Platform Conference given by Michael Hyatt and Ken Davis.
 So I wanted to share my thoughts.

 Since I am involved in doing many such events, I like to see how they operate and learn what I can about doing better events.